How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 Fill the bowl with hot water.
 Make sure it’s hot enough that it has visible steam rising from it, but not so hot that you’ll burn your skin on that steam.

-Place the bowl with water in front of you on a tabletop or a counter and face it.
-Gently drape a towel over your head and over the bowl of hot water, creating a closed environment for the steam to fill.
+Gently drape a towel over your head and over the bowl of hot water to create a closed environment for the steam to fill.

 Gently remove them once the glue is soft enough, making sure not to pull too hard or too fast.

-If you’d like to see a visual tutorial, take a look at this tutorial from Jennifer Mac on YouTube.
+If you’d like to see a visual tutorial, check out this YouTube tutorial by Jennifer Mac.

 Warm Compress